Box Office & Ticketing Info

 • Ticket holders can’t attend Festival parties (unless a special, separate ticket is purchased) and don’t have access to the Festival Lounge

 • At screenings, ticket holders must wait for all pass holders to be seated.
 A screening may reach capacity before all ticket holders can claim a seat.

 If you plan to attend the entire Festival, or several days of it, a pass is for you.

 The Festival Pass and the Star Pass give you a seat at any regular screening.
 (You must be in your seat 15 minutes prior to screening time to guarantee your seat.)
 You also have access to the Festival Lounge [map].

-Additionally, a Star Pass gives you access to the Opening Night Screening, Centerpiece Screenings and Galas.
+Additionally, a Star Pass gives you access to the Opening Night Screening, Centerpiece Screenings, Galas and other Festival parties.

-A Film Pass or a Student Pass gives you access to all regular screenings at DIFF.
+A Film Pass gives you access to all regular screenings at DIFF.

 • Priority seating at all regular screenings at the Festival.

 • No need to wait in a ticketing line.

 • Star Pass holders have access to gala screenings and events, plus the Festival Lounge.